Control Execution Tasks

 3. The task will open and its status will be 'Ready for review'.

-4. If rejecting the task: The status of the task will change to 'rejected', and the responsible will be notified by email.
-The responsible must then execute/update the task again.
+The status of the task will change to 'rejected', The responsible will be notified by email.
+The comment will be added in the mail and will show above the task to be redone by the responsible.

-6. The status of the task will change to 'done', and the responsible will be notified by email that the task has been accepted by the reviewer.
+The status of the task will change to 'done', and the responsible will be notified by email that the task has been accepted by the reviewer, the comment (if there's one) will display above the task.

-7. The reviewer has the option to reopen the task.
+1. The reviewer has the option to reopen the task.
 If the task is reopened, it will revert one step back in the workflow to be handled by the reviewer.
+Comment is required when reopening.
 The responsible will also be informed by email that the task has been re-opened.